No goals in 17 games: it’s been (really) tough for Brendan Gallagher this year - Dose.ca

 Lately, there's been a lot of talk about the Montreal Canadiens.

-Of course, there's the two consecutive thaws the Habs have suffered.
+Of course, the Habs' two consecutive thaws have come to mind.
 Then there are the long absences announced today for Kaiden Guhle and Alex Newhook.

-One thing is clear: the Habs need more from every player, and that MUST (above all) come from the veterans.
+One thing is clear: the Habs need more from every player, and that MUST (especially) come from the veterans.

 Among the players with mileage in the Montreal line-up, Brendan Gallagher's name often comes up in relation to his performances: He's got to give more.

 The feisty 33-year-old forward has not scored a single goal in 17 games this season.
-He has racked up seven assists so far this season, but the veteran still needs to find the back of the net to help his team.
+He has racked up seven assists so far this season, but the fact remains that the veteran needs to find the back of the net to help his team.

 Clearly, he's slowed down and it's questionable whether he can really give more.